 — Dublin City Council and the State have strong grounds to appeal.

-— If judgement stands, will have chilling effect tackling health, decarbonisation.
+— If judgement stands, will have a chilling effect on tackling health, decarbonisation.

 — Judge says High Court is not concerned with policy, then dives right into policy.

-— Judge uses “common sense” to overrule expert report.
+— Judge uses “common sense” to overrule expert reports.

-— Heavy weight put on question of “temporary” nature of plan.
+— Heavyweight put on the question of “temporary” nature of the plan.

 — Judge seems to exaggerate the impact of minor road changes.